 The course content is presented via short videos, with most running fewer than 10 minutes.
 Each video lesson generally has an online quiz with five multiple-choice questions for students to answer and a printable transcript of the lesson content.
 Student progress and quiz scores are tracked by the program.
 Support from instructors is available via email.

 Parents need to check the amount of content for each course to ensure that it is adequate.
 For instance, the High School World History: Homeschool Curriculum course has 425 lessons that should take an average of about eight minutes each to complete.
 That amounts to about 57 hours of course work.
 Since one credit might require from 120 to 180 hours, students would need to complete at least two or more history courses of this length to earn a full credit.
-Fortunately, Study.com has additional world history courses that expand upon special topics within world history such as their courses on Ancient Egypt, Important People in World History, Western Civilization, the History of Russia, and World War II.
+Fortunately, Study.com has additional world history courses that expand upon special topics within world history such as Ancient Egypt, Important People in World History, Western Civilization, the History of Russia, and World War II.

-High school English courses cover grammar, composition skills, and literature.
+English courses for grades nine through twelve cover grammar, composition skills, and literature.
 Even though students learn about writing skills, the courses don’t require students to actually write.
 Parents need to add their own requirements for written work.
 For instance, if a lesson teaches how to compare and contrast ideas, the student should then be required to write a comparison and contrast essay.
 (Parents can easily scan the lesson outlines and plan for these assignments.)
 Similarly, students learn about literary works such as 1984 and listen to the teacher summarize the plot of the novel.
 The teacher discusses the key themes, setting, and tone of that novel, but students aren’t required to read the book.
 To make the course more effective, parents should probably require students to read entire books and write essays about a few of the literary works discussed in such courses.

 High school science courses do not include actual lab work since they are completed online.
 Some courses include instruction about lab procedures and explanations of experiments.
 Study.com tells me that they are working on creating lab activities that can be used in conjunction with some of their courses.

-High school students, in particular, have access to other types of courses such as remedial math courses, English as a Second Language (ESL) courses, supplemental math courses for study and review, and courses that prepare students for AP and CLEP exams.
+High school students, in particular, have access to other types of courses such as remedial math courses, English as a second language (ESL) courses, supplemental math courses for study and review, and courses that prepare students for AP and CLEP exams.
 See my review of Study.com’s accelerated college options for more information about how to utilize Study.com for dual credit, testing out of college courses, and other means of getting a jump start on college.
 Students can switch between plans if they want to use the college accelerator at some point to start acquiring college credits.